benfred/py-spy/README.md

-Py-Spy: A sampling profiler for Python programs.
+py-spy: A sampling profiler for Python programs.
 =====
 [![Build Status](https://travis-ci.org/benfred/py-spy.svg?branch=master)](https://travis-ci.org/benfred/py-spy)
 [![Windows Build status](https://ci.appveyor.com/api/projects/status/x0jwd5ygaybsa0md?svg=true)](https://ci.appveyor.com/project/benfred/py-spy)

-Py-Spy is a sampling profiler for Python programs.
-It lets you visualize what your Python program is spending time on without restarting the program or modifying the code in any way.
-Py-Spy is extremely low overhead: it is written in Rust for speed and doesn't run in the same process as the profiled Python program.
-This means Py-Spy is safe to use against production Python code.
+py-spy is a sampling profiler for Python programs.
+It lets you visualize what your Python program is spending time on without restarting the program or modifying the code in any way. py-spy is extremely low overhead: it is written in Rust for speed and doesn't run in the same process as the profiled Python program.
+This means py-spy is safe to use against production Python code.

-Py-Spy works on Linux, OSX and Windows, and supports profiling all recent versions of the CPython interpreter (versions 2.3-2.7 and 3.3-3.7).
+py-spy works on Linux, OSX and Windows, and supports profiling all recent versions of the CPython interpreter (versions 2.3-2.7 and 3.3-3.7).

 ## Installation